gcc3/simple-ai-chat/README.md

 Set the role system's content to role play.

 * PROMPT_PREFIX and PROMPT_SUFFIX
-Add prefix and suffix for prompt avoid duplicate text input
+Add prefix and suffix for prompt avoid duplicate text input.

+* MAX_TOKENS
+Control the max tokens generate in the chat completion.

 Setup